svjack/ComfyUI-LatentSyncWrapper/README.md

 - `video_path`: Path to input video file
 - `audio`: Audio input from AceNodes audio loader
 - `seed`: Random seed for reproducible results (default: 1247)
+- `lips_expression`: Controls the expressiveness of lip movements (default: 1.5)
+  - Higher values (2.0-3.0): More pronounced lip movements, better for expressive speech
+  - Lower values (1.0-1.5): Subtler lip movements, better for calm speech
+  - This parameter affects the model's guidance scale, balancing between natural movement and lip sync accuracy

+### Tips for Better Results:
+- For speeches or presentations where clear lip movements are important, try increasing the lips_expression value to 2.0-2.5
+- For casual conversations, the default value of 1.5 usually works well
+- If lip movements appear unnatural or exaggerated, try lowering the lips_expression value
+- Different values may work better for different languages and speech patterns

 ## Known Limitations